-This 2018 edition presents the code as originally issued, with changes reflected in the 2003 through 2015 editions and further changes approved through the ICC Code Development Process through 2017.
+This 2021 edition presents the code as originally issued, with changes reflected in the 2003 through 2018 editions and further changes approved by the ICC Code Development Process through 2019.
 A new edition such as this is promulgated every 3 years.